 All managers and users are responsible for ensuring that any defective equipment is immediately taken out of service and reported to the relevant supervisor or manager.

-Lifting equipment is subject to the Lifting Operations and Lifting Equipment Regulations 1998 on which guidance is available from the Health, Safety and Environment Office and the Estates' Chief Engineer.
+Lifting equipment is subject to the Lifting Operations and Lifting Equipment Regulations 1998 on which guidance is available from the Health, Safety and Environment Office and Estates Engineering Compliance.

 8. Review and Record Keeping